A better Zendesk Explore recipe: How to report on and improve first reply time for messaging tickets

 Investing in faster replies: What to expect

-AI tools are a complementary investment that can deliver a clear and quick return.
-By cutting down on manual work and improving metrics like FRT, they help with both team efficiency and customer happiness.
+AI tools serve as a complementary investment that can provide a clear and rapid return.
+By streamlining workflows and improving metrics like FRT, they help maximize the value of your Zendesk investment.

 Stop reporting and start preventing